 If you're not registered with us

-If you served in New Zealand's Armed Forces, and you're not registered with Veterans' Affairs, check your eligibility with our online tool.
+If you served in New Zealand's Armed Forces and you're not registered with Veterans' Affairs, check your eligibility with our online tool.

 If you're eligible, get in touch with us and register.
 We'll take it from there.

-If you're already registered with us
+If you've already registered with us

 Get in touch and let us know where you are.
 Depending on your needs, we'll figure out the best way to work with you.
-This may involve referring you to DVA, so you can also be assigned a case manager in Australia.

 - Living outside New Zealand and Australia